Quick Insights

 It is well known that marine salmon farming practices result in the release of both dissolved nutrients and particulate organic material in the form of urea, fish faeces and uneaten feed.

 The release of these materials has the potential to interact with rocky reef environments, with the likelihood and level of response depending on several factors.
-These include the farm’s location in relation to rocky reefs, the intensity of farming, the local hydrodynamics, and the sensitivity of the rocky reef ecosystem.
+These include the farm’s location in relation to rocky reefs, the intensity of farming, local hydrodynamics, and the sensitivity of the rocky reef ecosystem.

 An early indication of nutrient enrichment includes the rapid growth and increased abundance of opportunistic algal species.
 By nature, opportunistic species are fast-growing, can more efficiently make use of increased nutrient levels and may outcompete other species.